2006 United States House of Representatives elections in Oregon: General election

-Candidates
+Predictions

 Results

 This district, the most moderate in Oregon, covers portions of Portland, southern suburbs of Portland, some of the northern Pacific coast, and the state's capital, Salem.
 Congresswoman Darlene Hooley ran for a sixth term against businessman and former State House candidate Mike Erickson.
 In the closest election in Oregon that year, Hooley defeated Erickson by a fairly comfortable margin to serve her final term in Washington.